 He has also been interested, helpful and very involved in the use of social media at AtDigitalyze.
 However, Milani also uses opportunities provided by AtDigitalyze to apply knowledge learned and take advantage of opportunities to lean new things.

-Imbasa Saki is a Gen Z and a High School student commencing Grade 11 at a High School in Johannesburg.
+Imbasa Saki is a Gen Z and a student at a top and leading tertiary University in Johannesburg, South Africa.